kosuke0320/open-motherbase/README.md

+# befor start development for beginner
+- You can go to training directory and read `example.txt`.
+- try training following the file.
+  - This training is a simple git training.

-# How to start to development
+# How to start development
 1. build development enviroment
   - you can execute below command only one time at the first time
 ```